Keith Dambrot: Early coaching career

 His first basketball coaching job came while he was a college student, when he helped coach the high school junior varsity at his alma mater Firestone, and they won the Akron City Series JV championship.

 Upon graduating college, he started as an assistant basketball coach at Akron.

 Dambrot began his head coaching career at Division II schools Tiffin University for two seasons from 1984 to 1986 and at Ashland University for two seasons from 1989 to 1991, At Ashland, he led his team each year into the NCAA D-II men's basketball tournament.
 In between, he was an assistant coach at Eastern Michigan University.

 Central Michigan University

 At 32 years of age, Dambrot replaced Charlie Coles as coach of Central Michigan University for the 1991–92 season.
 He coached the team for two seasons, and was fired for making a controversial comment before a game against Miami University.
 He had asked the players if he could use a controversial word (the "N-word") in addressing the team before he actually did, and they agreed, but he still was fired.
-He sued the university in a wrongful discrimination lawsuit, and all 11 black players on the team joined him in the suit, claiming the university's policy against discriminatory language was too vague.
+He sued the university in a wrongful discrimination lawsuit, and all 11 black players on the team joined his lawsuit in support of Dambrot, claiming the university's policy against discriminatory language was too vague.
 He eventually lost the suit, though the students prevailed in overturning the school's language policy.